BryanAustinS/FWE-SS-25-1123137/README.md

 1. Import the included Postman collection https://bryanaustin.postman.co/workspace/Bryan-Austin's-Workspace~3591a0af-516f-4c27-89ed-7e6f5b66beb6/collection/44118307-beabb353-c46c-4df0-b759-26c86a173d9e?action=share&creator=44118307
 2. Execute the collection to run all tests

-### Manual Testing Steps
-1. Create a trip using the "Create Trip" request
-2. Verify the trip was created using "Get All Trips"
-3. Create a destination for the trip using "Create Destination" (using the trip ID)
-4. Test searching trips and destinations
-5. Test updating and deleting operations

 ## 📊 Data Relationships
 - Each trip can have multiple destinations (one-to-many relationship)